Abdulsalami Abubakar: Early life

-Abubakar from the Hausa ethnicity was born on 13 June 1942 to his father Abubakar Jibrin and his mother Fatikande Mohammed, in Minna, Niger State, Nigeria.
+Abubakar, an ethnic Hausa, was born on 13 June 1942 to Abubakar Jibrin and Fatikande Mohammed, in Minna, Niger State, Nigeria.

 From 1950 to 1956 he attended Minna Native Authority Primary school.
 From 1957 to 1962, he had his secondary school education at Government College, Bida, Niger State.
-From January to October 1963 he studied at Kaduna Technical College.
+From January to October 1963, he studied at Kaduna Technical College.

 Military careers

 Air force career

 Abubakar is a member of the pioneering sets of officer cadets who enlisted into the Nigerian Air force on 3 October 1963.
-From 1964- 1966, he was flown to Uetersen, West Germany with a team of officer cadets, for Basic and Advance Military Training.
-When he returned to Nigeria in 1966 he was seconded to the Nigerian Army.
+From 1964- 1966, he was flown to Uetersen, West Germany with a team of officer cadets, for Basic and Advanced Military Training.
+When he returned to Nigeria in 1966, he was seconded to the Nigerian Army.

 Career in the army

 After joining the army in 1966 as an officer cadet, Abubakar attended the emergency combatant short service course two.
 In October 1967, Abubakar was commissioned second lieutenant, infantry division, Nigerian army.
 From 1967 to 1968, Abubakar was general staff officer two, second garrison, and commanding officer, 92 infantry battalion from 1969 to 1974.
 Between 1974 and 1975, he was made brigade major, 7th infantry brigade.
 In 1975 he served as commanding officer, 84 infantry battalion.
 In 1978–1979, Abubakar was commanding officer for the 145 infantry battalion (NIBATT II), United Nations Interim force, Lebanon.

 In 1979 he was made assistant adjutant general 3rd Infantry division, Nigeria.
 From 1980 to 1982, Abubakar was chief instructor at the Nigerian Defence Academy.
 In 1982 he was appointed as the colonel of administration and quartering, 1st mechanised division.
 A position he held up until 1984.
-From 1985 to 1986, Abubakar was the commander 3rd mechanised brigade.
+From 1985 to 1986, Abubakar was the commander 3rd Mechanised Brigade.
 He served as the military secretary of the army, 1986–1988.
 Abubakar was made general officer commanding 1st mechanised division 1990–1991.
 Between 1991 and 1993, he was the principal staff officer, as the army chief of plan and policy, Defence Headquarters.

 From 1997 to 1998, General Sani Abacha appointed Abubakar as the Chief of Defence Staff.
-Upon Abacha's death on 8 June 1998, one day later Abubakar was named military President and Commander in Chief of the Armed Forces of the Federal Republic of Nigeria.
+Upon Abacha's death on 8 June 1998, Abubakar was named military President and Commander in Chief of the Armed Forces of the Federal Republic of Nigeria.

 Presidency

 Military

 Nigeria had been ruled by military leaders since Muhammadu Buhari seized power from Shehu Shagari in a 1983 coup.

 Although democratic elections had been held in 1993, they were annulled by General Ibrahim Babangida.
-Reported to have had an initial reluctance to accepting the position, Abubakar was sworn in as president on 9 June 1998 after the unexpected death of Abacha.
+Abubakar was sworn in as president on 9 June 1998 after the unexpected death of Abacha.
 He declared a weeklong period of national mourning.